snakemake/snakefmt/README.md

 > **⚠️WARNING⚠️**: `snakefmt` modifies files in-place by default, thus we strongly
 > recommend ensuring your files are under version control before doing any formatting.
 > This is also to protect you from bugs as the project is still new.
-Alternatively, you
+You
-> can pipe the file in from stdin, which will print it to the screen, or use the
+> can also pipe the file in from stdin, which will print it to the screen, or use the
-> `--diff` option.
+> `--diff` or `--check` options.
 See [Usage](#usage) for more details.

 [TOC]: #